ansonlowzf/sinno-nextmui5/posts/what-is-sintered-stone.md

 ---
 title: "What is sintered stone?"
 date: "2021-01-19"
-excerpt: This is the excerpt
+excerpt: "How to differentiate sink install on top of the stone or below the stone?
+Check out this article to know more about it."
-coverImage: "/blog/cover/warranty.png"
+coverImage: "/blog/sintered-stone/cover.png"
 ---

 Engineered stone is always evolving.
 Technology is getting more advanced every year.
 People always seek a better stone material solution for their home improvement application.